vercel/next.js/docs/basic-features/data-fetching/getServerSideProps.md

 }
 ```

+## When does `getServerSideProps` run

+`getServerSideProps` only runs on server-side and never runs on the browser.
+If a page uses `getServerSideProps`, then:

+- When you request this page directly, `getServerSideProps` runs at request time, and this page will be pre-rendered with the returned props
+- When you request this page on client-side page transitions through ([`next/link`](/docs/api-reference/next/link.md)) or ([`next/router`](/docs/api-reference/next/router.md)), Next.js sends an API request to the server, which runs `getServerSideProps`.

+It then returns `JSON` that contains the result of running `getServerSideProps`, that `JSON` will be used to render the page.
+All this work will be handled automatically by Next.js, so you don’t need to do anything extra as long as you have `getServerSideProps` defined.

+You can use the [next-code-elimination tool](https://next-code-elimination.vercel.app/) to verify what Next.js eliminates from the client-side bundle.

+`getServerSideProps` can only be exported from a **page**.
+You can’t export it from non-page files.

+You must export `getServerSideProps` as a standalone function — it will **not** work if you add `getServerSideProps` as a property of the page component.

 The [`getServerSideProps` API reference](/docs/api-reference/data-fetching/getServerSideProps.md) covers all parameters and props that can be used with `getServerSideProps`.

 ## When should I use `getServerSideProps`?

 You should use `getServerSideProps` only if you need to pre-render a page whose data must be fetched at request time.
-[Time to First Byte (TTFB)](/learn/seo/web-performance) will be higher than [`getStaticProps`](/docs/basic-features/data-fetching/getStaticProps.md) because the server must compute the result on every request, and the result can only be cached by a CDN using `cache-control` headers (which could require extra configuration).
+[Time to First Byte (TTFB)](/learn/seo/web-performance) will be slower than [`getStaticProps`](/docs/basic-features/data-fetching/getStaticProps.md) because the server must compute the result on every request, and the result can only be cached by a CDN using `cache-control` headers (which could require extra configuration).

 If you do not need to pre-render the data, then you should consider fetching data on the [client side](#fetching-data-on-the-client-side).